1/2*: reDeclaration of Athletic Facility

 My workplace is eligible.
 Now that people with concealed weapon permits soon will be welcome to roam armed throughout campus, barred only at qualifying athletic events, it’s time to out my office.

 Suite 248 also houses the little known but very real r’Asadink Stadium, for tiddlywinks and other tabletop sports.

 Unlike football’s Reynolds Razorback Stadium, which is unlocked only some six days a year, r’Asadink is multipurpose, an old experiment of the Department of Athletics where every other facility tends toward single use.
 (Even track-and-field are over a mile apart, between Tyson Track Center and McDonnell Field.)

 It’s not only for games.
 The tiddlywinks and table croquet crews also practice on the 2×3-foot green felt mat in 248.

 The 248 test was abandoned but not forgotten, least of all by me, still on the Razorback (or was it RazorTemp?) payroll as r’Asadink table sports coach and caretaker.
 It’s moonlighting, outside of my full-time Web job.

 Yet we must take weapons seriously with Arkansas Act 562.
 While apparently there’s a winning argument that guns wielded by slightly trained amateurs protect democracy except at fields of play, guns never have been welcome at my arena and they never will be.

-The now-signed amendment (Senate Bill 724 now Act 859) notes that “‘Collegiate athletic event’ means a sporting or athletic contest, event, or practice of an individual or team of individuals. …”
+The now-signed amendment (Act 859) notes that “‘Collegiate athletic event’ means a sporting or athletic contest, event, or practice of an individual or team of individuals. …”